Relayium

 What you need before you start

-Nothing to install and nothing to sign up for.
-Realtime transfers work straight from the browser on both devices.
+Nothing to install.
+On the same network there is nothing to sign up for either — realtime transfers work straight from the browser on both devices.

 Step by step: both devices on the same Wi-Fi